 Penalties for Misconduct

-Penalties for misconduct include, but are not limited to the following, as determined appropriate by the Dean of Students, Associate Dean of Students, Dean of Reese Center, or the Director of the Plainview Center.
+Penalties for misconduct include, but are not limited to the following, as determined appropriate by the Dean of Students, Associate Dean of Students, Dean of Reese Center, Executive Director of the Lubbock Center, or the Director of the Plainview Center.

 Warning or Reprimand